 MPC.
-CHC organized and incorporated MPC on July 13, 2010 as wholly owned subsidiary to rehabilitate and operate the 102 MW Bunker-Fired Iligan Diesel Power Plants (IDPPs) I and II located in Iligan City.
+CHC organized and incorporated MPC on July 13, 2010 as wholly owned subsidiary to rehabilitate and operate the 103 MW Bunker-Fired Iligan Diesel Power Plants (IDPPs) I and II located in Iligan City.
 On June 27, 2011, ACR acquired full control of MPC through an agreement with CHC, wherein CHC assigns all shares to ACR.
 The deed of sale of IDPP with Iligan City Government was signed on February 27, 2013.
-MPC is already in the process of rehabilitating the plant and started operating beginning May 2013 as "merchant" power plants.
+On August 1, 2013, ACR transferred MPC to CHC.
+MPC entered into Power Supply Power Supply Agreements (PSAs) with various distribution utilities and electric cooperatives.
+On September 6, 2013, MPC started operating 98 MW of the 103 MW Bunker-Fired IDPPs.
+The rehabilitation of the additional 5 MW was completed in January 2014 and operations started in March 2014.

 Sarangani.
 CHC organized Sarangani on October 15, 2010, as wholly owned subsidiary to construct, commission and operate power generating plant facilities of electricity in Maasim, Sarangani Province.
 On June 27, 2011, ACR acquired full control of Sarangani through an agreement with CHC, wherein CHC assigns all shares to ACR.
-On December 10, 2012, ACR entered into a shareholders agreement with Toyota Tsusho Corporation (TTC), a company incorporated in Japan, wherein TTC agreed to subscribe and paid 355 million worth of Sarangani shares, representing 25% of the total equity of Sarangani.
+On December 10, 2012, ACR entered into a shareholders agreement with Toyota Tsusho Corporation (TTC), a company incorporated in Japan, wherein TTC agreed to subscribe and paid ₱355 million worth of Sarangani shares, representing 25% of the total equity of Sarangani.
+On the same date, ACR entered into a Development Fee Agreement with TTC, wherein TTC agreed to pay ACR a development fee amounting to \$5.75 million or ₱236 million, representing compensation to ACR as sole project proponent for the time, risk, and resources in developing Sarangani project.
+The development fee received by ACR was recorded as part of "Other income - net" in the 2012 consolidated statement of income (see Note 28).